 History and modernity – Frankfurt shows how to combine both

 Since the ninth century, the cobbled squares of the old town have been the centre of the city of more than 700,000 inhabitants in the Rhine-Main area.
 Many of the city's most important events took place here, from imperial elections and medieval knightly battles to public executions and Christmas markets.
 The historic imperial city, which can be found on the opposite side of the Main, is world-famous for its variety of galleries for art, science and cultural history.

 Hotels in Frankfurt – stay outside the city

-Are you looking for an available hotel in Frankfurt-West or a hotel in Frankfurt Nord?
+Are you looking for an available B&B HOTEL in Frankfurt-West or in Frankfurt Nord?